pvtsizing/pvt_aware_sizing/README.md

 # Fast PVT-Aware Analog Sizing with Goal-Conditioned Reinforcement Learning

 ## Benchmark Circuits
-Benchmark circuits with GF180 are ready.
+Benchmark circuits with GF180MCU technology node are ready.

 ## Setup
 Codes and environments will be available soon!